GabrielCogne/supralog-technical-test/README.md

 ##### Potential errors
 If the person is not an adult, or it doesn't live in France, the call should return `BAD_REQUEST` (400).

+If the email to be registered belongs to a user inside the database, the call should return `CONFLICT` ().

 #### Get a user details
 #### Route